PrestaShopCorp/dotpay/README.md

 1. Download the plugin dotpay.zip (https://github.com/dotpay/PrestaShop/releases/latest)
 2. Log in to PrestaShop admin panel and select "MODULES"
 3. At the upper right hand corner cick "Add new module" and select downloaded file.
-4. Go to modules catalog tab, find dotpay plugin and configure merchant account.
+4. Go to modules tab, find dotpay plugin and configure merchant account.